alexchsieh/Hotel-Database/README.md

 # Hotel Database
-Implemented a simple hotel database where you can do simple querying operations as an administive user or guest
+Implemented a simple hotel database where you can do simple querying operations as an administrative user or guest.

 ## Installation